itchio/itch/docs/integrating/platforms/web.md

 the project's name and its own fullscreen button.
 The itch app attempts to hide that so that the game fills the entire window.

+### Pico-8

+Pico-8 web exports have their own interface and fullscreen mode, so the app doesn't attempt to resize their canvases.

 ### Unity plug-in

 So-called *Unity plug-in* games aren't web games.
 They require a proprietary browser plug-in to run, and aren't supported by the app.
-They're also being actively phased out by Unity, and incompatible with at least one major browsers (Google Chrome).
+They're also being actively phased out by Unity, and incompatible with at least one major browser (Google Chrome).